siusoon/VocableCode/workshop/ReadMe.md

   - You may also try to modify/delete/add existing voices and statements
   - See the constrains [here](https://github.com/siusoon/VocableCode) > Go to Process

-- Mini exC2: Add/change functions, effects and behaviors in the js file
+- Mini exC2 (optional): Add/change functions, effects and behaviors in the js file
   - e.g changing background and font color, text size, movement from vertical to horizontal and add shapes in the background, and many others...

-- Mini exC3: If you have given a chance to change entirely about Vocable Code, what will you change and how will you change it?
+- Mini exC3 (optional): If you have given a chance to change entirely about Vocable Code, what will you change and how will you change it?
 What might be the potential logic/algorithm that you want to add in order to make a poetic poetry?
 Make a sketch or pseudocode!

 ## Performing Code <a name="codeperformance"></a>